 Jump to:Page Content

-In the fall semester of the second year, MPP students enroll in a year-long seminar in their Policy Area of Concentration (PAC)/Concentration.
-The seminars are conducted by faculty who serve as PAC Seminar Leaders.
-The PAC Seminars serve to familiarize students with key issues and policy debates in their particular area.
-In addition to the PAC Seminar Leader, when students declare their PAE topics in the early fall, they are each assigned a faculty advisor whose expertise aligns with their topic.
+In the fall semester of the second year, MPP students enroll in a year-long seminar in their Policy Area of Concentration (PAC) or Concentration.
+The PAC Seminars serve to familiarize students with key issues and policy debates in their particular area and guide students through the PAE-writing process.
+Once students declare their PAE topics, they are each assigned a faculty advisor whose expertise aligns with their topic.